$ trip2g

 close tab

-try now · 5 minutes · no install connect mcp → ask your agent → skip the landing
+for AI agent users · 5 minutes · no install connect mcp → ask your agent → skip the landing

 Skip the landing.